Christheoguipo/chat-demo/README.md

-# Chat Demo
+# Chat Demo App

 ## Project Description

-The Chat Demo project is a simple Android application that demonstrates basic chat functionality.
+The Chat Demo App is a simple Android application that demonstrates basic chat functionality.
 It allows users to send and receive messages in a chat interface.
 This project is a great starting point for building more advanced chat applications on the Android platform.

 ## Prerequisites